EXODUS 33

 In searching for the meaning of the cleft rock, we are led to consider certain facts to which the scene of this record evidently points.
 The Rock stands related to two systems, or "order of things," outlined by the two Covenants.
 The One, given from Sinai—the Mosaic:—the other, confirmed and brought into force by the sacrificial death of Jesus Christ—the Abrahamic.

-At the first giving of the law from Sinai, the ten commandments were spoken in audible voice to the people: and the terrors of the law were shadowed forth in the thunderingsand lightnings and voice of a trumpet, the fire and the smoke.
-And the "two tables of testimony,-tables of stone, written with the finger of God,"-were given to Moses, that he might teach the law and commandments to the children of Israel.
-This covenant, dedicated with blood,-which Moses
+At the first giving of the law from Sinai, the ten commandments were spoken in audible voice to the people: andthe terrors of the law were shadowed forth in the thunderingsand lightnings and voice of a trumpet, the fire and the smoke.
+And the "two tables of testimony,—tables of stone, written with the finger of God,"—were given to Moses, that he might teach the law and commandments to the children of Israel.
+This covenant, dedicated with blood,—which Moses sprinkled upon all the people,—they did not keep.

 They quickly turned aside from the holy commandments and corrupted themselves; and were many of them visited with the fire of Yahweh's jealousy—in swift destruction from among His people.
 A primary, antitypical fulfilment of the things representatively enacted then, we find at the close of the Mosaic Aion.